 Dental fillings are a common general dentistry service.
 Most often, patients receive a dental filling if they experience a cavity in their tooth or if they suffer from minor tooth damage.
 Fillings restore the tooth’s original shape and prevent it from experiencing further decay or damage.

-Dr. Wingate will often recommend a return visit for a dental filling once the decay or damage is diagnosed unless you are experiencing any immediate discomfort or sensitivity.
+Dr. Matthew Jenne will often recommend a return visit for a dental filling once the decay or damage is diagnosed unless you are experiencing any immediate discomfort or sensitivity.
 As one of our most common procedures in the Garner Family and Cosmetic Dentistry office, dental fillings usually take an hour to complete.

 Our entire team is happy to consult with you on the dental filling process and find out which type of filling will best suit your smile.
 With a variety of filling types to choose from, we have the ability to meet the unique cosmetic and restorative needs of each patient.

 Dental fillings have evolved immensely over the years and are now more subtle than ever.
-If you have a dark or weakened dental filling, Dr. Wingate is happy to replace it with a more modern, white filling to match your smile more flawlessly.
+If you have a dark or weakened dental filling, Dr. Jenne is happy to replace it with a more modern, white filling to match your smile more flawlessly.

 Some of the significant benefits of white fillings include